krm534/Chatroom-Client/README.md

-# Chatroom
+# Chatroom Client
 Java application that runs the client portion of a chatroom.

 ## Prerequisites
-The only prerequisite is that the chatroom server located [here](https://github.com/krm534/Chatroom-Server) must be started first from the server for the client application to work correctly.
+The only prerequisite is that the Chatroom Server located [here](https://github.com/krm534/Chatroom-Server) must be started first for the Chatroom Client application to work correctly.